berkid89/triton-studio/README.md

 # Triton Studio

-**A modern web-based management interface for NVIDIA Triton Inference Server.**
+**A web-based control plane for NVIDIA Triton Inference Servers.**

 Triton Studio provides a comprehensive, user-friendly dashboard for managing Triton Inference Servers, exploring models, and testing inference endpoints.
-Built with modern web technologies, it simplifies the workflow of ML engineers and developers working with production inference deployments.
+It simplifies the workflow of ML engineers and developers working with production inference deployments.

 ---